-• If you and your spouse file a joint tax return and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you and your spouse may make a

-- fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3). - If you and your spouse file a joint tax return and both you and your spouse are "active participants" in employer-sponsored retirement plans, you and your spouse may make fully deductible contributions to a Traditional IRA (up to the contribution limits detailed in Section 3), but then the deductibility limits of a contribution are as follows:
+- If you and your spouse file a joint tax return and neither you nor your spouse is an "active participant" in an employersponsored retirement plan, you and your spouse may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3). - If you and your spouse file a joint tax return and both you

-Year Eligible to Make a Deductible Contribution if AGI is Less Than or Equal to: Eligible to Make a Partially Deductible Contribution if AGI is Between: Not Eligible to Make a Deductible Contribution if AGI is Over: 2023 \$116,000 \$116,000 - \$136,000 \$136,000 2024 & After - subject to COLA in- creases \$123,000 \$123,000 - \$143,000 \$143,000
+Year Eligible to Make a Deductible Contribution if AGI is Less Than or Equal to: Eligible to Make a Partially Deductible Contribution if AGI is Between: Not Eligible to Make a Deductible Contribution if AGI is Over: 2024 \$123,000 \$123,000 - \$143,000 \$143,000 2025 & After - subject to COLA in- creases \$126,000 \$126,000 - \$146,000 \$146,000

 - If you and your spouse file a joint tax return and only one of you is an "active participant" in an employer-sponsored retirement plan, special rules apply.
-If your spouse is the "active participant," a fully deductible contribution can be made to your IRA (up to the contribution limits detailed in Section 3) if your combined modified adjusted gross income does not exceed \$218,000 in 2023 or \$230,000 in 2024.
-If your combined modified adjusted gross income is between \$218,000 and \$228,000 in 2023, or \$230,000 and \$240,000 in 2024, your deduction will be limited as described below.
-If your combined modified adjusted gross income exceeds \$228,000 in 2023 or \$240,000 in 2024, your contribution will not be deductible.
+If your spouse is the "active participant," a fully deductible contribution can be made to your IRA (up to the contribution limits detailed in Section 3) if your combined modified adjusted gross income does not exceed \$230,000 in 2024 or \$236,000 in 2025.
+If your combined modified adjusted gross income is between \$230,000 and \$240,000 in 2024, or \$236,000 and \$246,000 in 2025, your deduction will be limited as described below.
+If your combined modified adjusted gross income exceeds \$240,000 in 2024 or \$246,000 in 2025, your contribution will not be deductible.
 Your spouse, as an "active participant" in an employer-sponsored retirement plan, may make a fully deductible contribution to a Traditional IRA if your combined modified adjusted gross income does not exceed the amounts listed in the table above.
-Conversely, if you are an "active" participant" and your spouse is not, a contribution to your Traditional IRA will be deductible if your combined modified adjusted gross income does not exceed the amounts listed above. - If you are married and file a separate return, and neither you nor your spouse is an "active participant" in an employer-sponsored retirement plan, you may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3).
+Conversely, if you are an "active" participant" and your spouse is not, a contribution to your Traditional IRA will be deductible if your combined modified adjusted gross income does not exceed the amounts listed above. - If you are married and file a separate return, and neither you nor your spouse is an "active participant" in an employersponsored retirement plan, you may make a fully deductible contribution to a Traditional IRA (up to the contribution limits detailed in Section 3).
 If you are married, filing separately, and either you or your spouse is an "active participant" in an employer-sponsored retirement plan, you may not make a fully deductible contribution to a Traditional IRA.